 - MAGIC ISLAND – Comet Express, Gyro Drop, Gyro Swing, Atlantic Adventure.

 I only spent five hours there (11am-4pm).
 It was a holiday so it’s crowded.
 I only tried two rides (Giant Loop & Conquistador) because it really takes time to wait for your turn.
 I guess the wait is worth it because I really had fun for few minutes.
 HAHA!
-To experience more without waiting in line, I opted to use the attractions with additional payment (3,ooo won).
+To experience more without waiting in line, I opted to use the attractions with additional payment (3,000 won).
 I tried the Tomb of Horror and the Mirror Maze.
-At the line, I’ve seen kids/teenagers/adult crying because of they got terrified.
+At the line, I’ve seen kids/teenagers/adults crying because they got terrified.
 It made me more excited!
 But then I got a bit disappointed because it’s not that scary compared to what we have in Star City (in Philippines).

 After that, I went outside to see the extreme rides.
 Seeing the long lines, I decided not to try them.
 I went to the Korean Folk Museum instead.
 Admission is free when you present your daily passport ticket.
 Since I really enjoy the museums, I can say that it’s really interesting.
 They have some miniatures, performance, and many more.
 Some exhibits are interactive.